aentan/aenism2/content/work/collection-of-branding-and-identity-work.md

 +++
-date = "2017-05-15"
+date = "2017-05-10"
-tags = ['branding', 'identity'] title = "Collection of Branding and Identity Work" topic = "Branding" description = "Logos and other identity artifacts I have created over the years." preview_image = "" article_image = ""
+tags = ['branding', 'identity'] title = "Collection of Branding and Identity Work" client = "Various Clients" topic = "Branding" description = "A selection of logos and other identity artifacts for the companies I have worked with, created over the years." preview_image = "/img/work_preview_branding.png" article_image = ""
 +++